What Is Infant Attachment And How Can It Affect The Mental Health Of A Baby?

 Maternal deprivation

-Bowlby focused on the mother, but in recent years, fathers and other caregivers have become more likely to be the primary caregiver than when he was working on his theory.
+Bowlby focused on the mother, but in recent years, fathers and other caregivers have become more likely to be the primary caregivers than when he was working on his theory.
 In many other cultures, children have multiple caregivers, but in Western culture, at least when Bowlby was developing his theory, the main caregiver was usually the mother.
 Thus, Bowlby called the lack of reliable care from the primary caregiver "maternal deprivation."

 Ainsworth's contributions to attachment theory